#doitanyway, #freedom, #homeschoolingrealshit, Find A Way, parenting struggles

 Kids have games, practices, homework, and us parents may have unfinished work from both our full time jobs and side jobs, traffic to fight and no energy left to use 15 dishes and load dishwasher for the 2nd or 3rd time that day.

-Last year, one of my friends with five kids, 11 and under, said to me “I don’t cook”.
+Last year, a mom with five kids, 11 and under, said to me “I don’t cook”.
 I was in awe.
 She said that sometimes she goes to Mariano’s to get chicken and they grill it for her for free.
 Sometimes they have sandwiches.
 She doesn’t cook…ever.

 She is my hero.